“Learning and growing together”

 Speech and Language Therapy at Pitcheroak

-Dani and Nabeela, our Speech and Language Therapists
+Dani, our Speech and Language Therapist

-We are fortunate that we work with two speech and language therapists at Pitcheroak.
+We are fortunate that we work with an NHS speech and language therapist at Pitcheroak.
 We feel that developing communication skills is a shared responsibility and the best way of helping your child’s communication skills is by parents, carers, teaching staff and therapists working together.
 This involves sharing information and practical ideas on how to help.
 Communication difficulties are often more appropriately managed in the classroom and at home, where skills can be developed in a meaningful environment.
 To find out some more handy tips from our therapists please click on the link below.

 Autism & Complex Communication Needs (CCN)